 - relationships and support

 - the impact of the environment and community on parenting

 By looking at all of these different areas social services will get a good idea and evidence of how your family functions and the quality of your parenting skills.

-During a PAMS assessment you will be asked about what your knowledge and understanding is on each area of parenting outlined above.
+During a PAMS assessment, you will be asked about your knowledge and understanding of each area of parenting outlined above.
 You will then be observed during different exercises to see how you put your parenting skills into practice.
 You might receive advice from the person who is assessing you and they will look at how you take on the advice and whether you remember the advice.

 If you are not sure about the process or have any questions do not be afraid to ask the social worker or the person assessing you as this may make the difference between a positive and negative assessment.